ta-matsuura/openwhisk-workshops/bootcamp/README.md

 Finally, invoke the composition again, this time with specifing the password `andreas` which should cause the function `condition` to return `true` and hence the function `success` to be invoked:

 <pre>
-$ fsh app invoke demo_if -p password andreas
+$ fsh wsk app invoke demo_if -p password andreas
 {
     message: "Success"
 }
 </pre>

-By entering `fsh session get <session id>` one can also visualize the results of an invocation - try it out!
+By entering `fsh wsk ession get <session id>` one can also visualize the results of an invocation - try it out!

 ## More Compositions